-Over the long-term, the SISS The CalSTRS SISS-Public Portfolio seeks to produce a positive return greater than the program benchmarkincludes public equity strategies (including vehicles which primarily invest in public equities), which, in aggregate, are to be structured to achieve a long term total return in excess of the SISS Public Portfolio Benchmark.
-Separate and distinct performance objectives and benchmarks shall be established for each equity mandate in order to investment strategy determine whether each portfolio is representative of the market style adopted, and in order to determine whether performance objectives have been met.
+Over the long-term, the SISS Public Portfolio seeks to produce a positive return greater than the program benchmark.
+Separate and distinct performance objectives and benchmarks shall be established for each investment strategy in order to determine whether performance objectives have been met.